asaadzx/EPYAC-now/README.md

 # EPYAC-now
 THIS repo is how to install a Locally ai model with hugging face on termux and instraction

+You need to install termux from here ---> Termux](https://termux.com/)

 ***First Update termux and pkgs***
 ```
 pkg update && pkg upgrade